lincolnwu/TravelRoulette/README.md

 Travel Roulette is a travel application where users can randomly choose a vacation destination based on geographical region.

 ## Description
-Have you ever been stuck deciding on where to travel?
+Can't decide where to travel?
 This website randomly chooses a location around the world and provides information about nearby hotels and tourist attraction sites.
 You can also sort by geographical region to narrow down your search.

 ## How to Run the Project